NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Examples

 where $p_{i\cdots j}:=p_i+\cdots+p_j$.
 The last three propagators are irreducible scalar products (ISPs).
-The external kinematics conditions are
+The external kinematic conditions are

-The momentum conservation condition in this diagram is $p_1+p_2+p_3+p_4=0.$
+The momentum conservation condition in this diagram is $p_1+p_2+p_3+p_4+p_5=0.$

 We demonstrate this example using two sets of target integrals as inputs.
 The first set of target integrals is to show the performance on numerator reduction.
-It consists of $2483$ randomly chosen integrals from sector $\{1, 2, 3, 4, 5, 6, 7, 8\}$ and its sub sectors.
-Their maximum numerator degree is $5$ and they are free of multiple denominators.
+It consists of $2483$ randomly chosen integrals from sector $\{1, 2, 3, 4, 5, 6, 7, 8\}$ and its subsectors.
+They have maximum numerator degree $5$, and are free of multiple denominators.
 Using {\sc NeatIBP} (v1.0.2.3), we find $61$ master integrals and get an IBP system with $14120$ IBP identities, which are enough to reduce all the target integrals to master integrals.

-The above computation was carried out on a computer with $10$ CPU cores and $128$GB RAM.
+The above computation was carried out using $10$ CPU cores and $128$GB RAM.
 The computation took about $27$ minutes.
-The input and some output files are attached as \begin{quote} \url{https://www.dropbox.com/s/rrwillc0xyv30pf/pb.tar.gz} \end{quote}

-As a reference, {\sc FIRE6} \cite{Smirnov:2019qkx} used $11207942$ IBP identities in a reduction computation of the same target integrals.
-Here we run {\sc FIRE6} with kinematic variables set to be rational numbers.
+The input and some output files can be obtained at the following link: \begin{quote} \url{https://www.dropbox.com/s/rrwillc0xyv30pf/pb.tar.gz} \end{quote} As a reference, {\sc FIRE6} \cite{Smirnov:2019qkx} used $11207942$ IBP identities in the reduction of the same target integrals.
+In the computation, we ran {\sc FIRE6} with kinematic variables set to be rational numbers.

 The second set of targets contains $880$ integrals, which come from the derivatives of the $61$ master integrals.
-This set shows {\sc NeatIBP}'s performance for integrals with multiple propagators.
-By generating $3313$ IBP identities, {\sc NeatIBP} relates these $880$ integrals to the $61$ master integrals.
-The computation finishes in $17$ minutes with $10$ CPU cores and $128$GB RAM.
-Again, as a reference, {\sc FIRE6} reduced those target integrals with $1010236$ IBP identities.
-The input and some output files are attached as \begin{quote} \url{https://www.dropbox.com/s/vhzilt837nhnll8/pb_D.tar.gz} \end{quote}
+This set shows the performance of {\sc NeatIBP} for integrals with multiple propagators.
+By generating $3313$ IBP identities, {\sc NeatIBP} relates the given $880$ integrals to the $61$ master integrals.
+The computation finishes in $17$ minutes on $10$ CPU cores and $128$GB RAM.
+As a reference, {\sc FIRE6} reduced those target integrals using $1010236$ IBP identities.
+The input and relevant output files can be downloaded at the following link: \begin{quote} \url{https://www.dropbox.com/s/vhzilt837nhnll8/pb_D.tar.gz} \end{quote}